-Every patient has a different experience, different circumstances, a different condition really, but we've noticed some common themes in the comments of more than 1000 patients who have contacted us since 2004 and told us about 'living with PC.'
+Although every patient has a different experience, different circumstances, and different disease severity, we’ve noticed some common themes in the comments of more than 2000 patients who have contacted us since 2004 and told us about ‘living with PC.’

-Most people believe doctors know a lot about disease.
-But there are over 7000 rare diseases and it should not be a surprise that physicians have no clue about PC.
-A doctor who admits they don't know is actually a valuable friend and much better than one who claims to 'know' having seen one article in a textbook when in medical school, or met one patient at a seminar.
+Most people believe doctors know a lot about disease, but there are over 7000 rare diseases and it should not be a surprise that most physicians have no clue about PC.
+A doctor who admits they don’t know is actually a valuable friend and much better than one who claims to ‘know,’ having seen one article in a textbook when in medical school or having met one patient at a seminar.

-Patients often think 'if only' I could travel to (someplace) -- the doctors there would know about PC.
-But that is not true.
+Patients often think ‘if only’ I could travel to (someplace) — the doctors there would know about PC, but that is not true.
 Very few dermatologists have ever cared for PC patients.
-It should not surprise patients that no physician knows very much about this ultra rare condition.
-We encourage patients to first find a caring physician in their own area (a specialist or a general practioner).
+It should not surprise patients that no physician knows very much about this ultra-rare condition.
+We encourage patients to first find a caring physician in their own area (a specialist or a general practitioner).
 If they build a relationship of trust over time, we can provide the information and support to their local doctor so that patients anywhere in the world can have the best treatment and most up-to-date information available.